flutter/website/animations/explicit_widgets.md

 ## Explicit animations widgets

 The Flutter SDK includes the following explicit animation widgets.
+This is a sample of the many explicit widgets that are included in the Flutter SDK.

 <div>
 <table class="table" width="100%">